Line Cover and Related Problems: Conclusion

 We conclude with several open questions.
 Our first question concerns the \classFPT-approxima\-bility of \projcl.
 To the best of our knowledge, the existence of approximation algorithms with approximation ratio $f(d,k)$ and running time $g(d,k)\cdot n^{\Oh(1)}$ is open for any computable functions~$f$ and~$g$ only depending on~$k$ and~$d$.
 The parameterization by~$k$ and~$d$ also remains open.
 For the case when $r$ and $k$ are constants, Deshpande et al.~\cite{DBLP:journals/toc/DeshpandeRVW06} gave a polynomial-time approximation scheme ({\sf PTAS}) for \projcl. \iflong A rich body of literature exists on constructing coresets for specific cases of \projcl{} (\emph{e.g.},~\cite{DBLP:conf/stoc/FeldmanL11,DBLP:conf/fsttcs/VaradarajanX12}).
 For instance, when the input points have integer coordinates, small coresets can be constructed~\cite{DBLP:conf/fsttcs/VaradarajanX12}, enabling randomized approximation algorithms that run in $f(k)\cdot n^{\mathcal{O}(1)}$ time.
 By combining our \classXP algorithm with such coreset constructions, efficient approximation algorithms can be developed for these cases.
 However, it is known that no \(o(n)\)-sized coreset exists for \projcl{}, even in the special case where \(r = k = 2\) and \({d = 3}\)~\cite{EV05,DBLP:conf/fsttcs/VaradarajanX12}. \fi

 Another interesting open question concerns the existence of an exact \classXP algorithm for \projcl{} parameterized by~$d$ and~$k$ for $\ell_p$-norms with~$p \neq 2$.
 Already the base case with a single subspace differs with the case of $p=2$.
-Clarkson and Woodruff~\cite{ClarksonW15} show that for every $p \in [1, 2)$, the problem of finding an $r$-dimensional subspace $F$ that minimizes (or even $(1 + 1/d^{\Oh(1)})$-approximates) $\sum_{i=1}^n \text{dist}(\bfx_i, F)^p$ is NP-hard.
-For~$p > 2$, Deshpande et al.~\cite{DBLP:conf/soda/DeshpandeTV11} show NP-hardness and UGC-hardness.
+Clarkson and Woodruff~\cite{ClarksonW15} show that for every $p \in [1, 2)$, the problem of finding an $r$-dimensional subspace $F$ that minimizes (or even $(1 + 1/d^{\Oh(1)})$-approximates) $\sum_{i=1}^n \text{dist}(\bfx_i, F)^p$ is \classNP-hard.
+For~$p > 2$, Deshpande et al.~\cite{DBLP:conf/soda/DeshpandeTV11} show \classNP-hardness and UGC-hardness.